As a marketer, it’s not uncommon to feel tempted to emulate the marketing strategy of another company you admire.

 Don’t do this: Since there’s going to be very little search traffic related to what you do, don’t waste much time on SEO and SEM.
 And since you don’t have many customers to nurture through email, that shouldn’t be much of a focus either.

-Remember: This is not the time to fine tune your marketing.
+Remember: This is not the time to fine tune your marketing strategy.
 It’s more important to experiment and see what works.
 Optimizing won’t matter if you can’t first get people aware of what you offer and why they need it.
 Content marketing, PR, and events can really help here, even if the outcome is hard to measure.

-Growth: Have A Plan, And Go Crazy
+Growth: Have A Plan For Your Marketing Strategy, And Go Crazy

 What’s going on: If your entire industry is taking off, the biggest risk might lie in spending too little on marketing.
 Why?
 If you don’t capture market share, someone else will.
 Have a plan, and don’t hold back.